George Whitman Hendee: Biography

 Born in Stowe, Vermont, Hendee attended the common schools of Morrisville, Vermont, and People's Academy.
-He studied law in the office of Whitman G. Ferrin of Johnson, was admitted to the bar in 1855, and commenced practice in Morrisville, Vermont.
+He studied law in the office of his uncle Whitman G. Ferrin of Johnson, was admitted to the bar in 1855, and commenced practice in Morrisville, Vermont.
 On November 17, 1855, he married Millissa Redding, who died in 1861.
 They had one daughter, who died at age 6.
 On December 23, 1863, he married Viola S. Bundy, who died in May 1901.
 He married his third wife, Mary Louise Watts Woodbury, on January 10, 1906.

 Career

 Hendee served for many years as Superintendent of Schools in Morrisville, Vermont.
 He was also a director of the Portland and Ogdensburg Railway, president of the Montreal, Portland and Boston Railway, vice president of the Union Savings Bank and Trust Company of Morrisville, and receiver of the National Bank of Poultney and of the Vermont National Bank of St. Albans.

-Hendee served as State's Attorney for Lamoille County in 1858 and 1859, and as member of the Vermont House of Representatives in 1861 and 1862.
+Hendee served as State's Attorney for Lamoille County in 1858 and 1859, and as member of the Vermont House of Representatives from 1861 to 1863.
 During the Civil War Hendee served as a deputy provost marshal.
 (Provost marshals were appointed for each state and Congressional district by the federal government, and were responsible for supervising conscription and recruiting activities.)

-He served in the Vermont State Senate from 1866 to 1868, and was chosen to serve as Senate President.
+He served in the Vermont State Senate from 1866 to 1869, and was chosen to serve as Senate President.

 Hendee was elected Lieutenant Governor of Vermont in 1869.
 On February 7, 1870, Governor Peter T. Washburn died; Hendee succeeded to the governorship, and his oath of office was administered by Justice Benjamin H. Steele of the Vermont Supreme Court.
 He completed the remainder of Washburn's term, which ended on October 3, 1870, but did not run for a full term in 1870.

 Republicans, who had won all statewide elections in Vermont since the founding of the party (and would continue to do so until the late 1950s), debated whether Hendee should be a candidate for a full term in 1870.
 Their first issue was whether the nomination would go to someone from the west side of the Green Mountains, in keeping with the Mountain Rule that had existed since the founding of the party in the mid-1850s, or whether it should go to someone from the east side of the mountains, where Washburn had lived, on the grounds that he had died before his term was complete.
 Their second issue was that the Mountain Rule had limited Vermont Governors to two one-year terms in office, and 1870 would be the first election for a two-year term.
 The Republicans planned to revise their Mountain Rule to limit Governors to one two-year term.
 Should Hendee be nominated, which would mean that he would serve more than two years?